celador/JohnAaronNelson/content/blog/the-lead-developer/index.md

 ###### Wed Jun 12 12:02:47 BST 2019

 Shor's algorithm is a quantum algorithm
 Post quantum cryptography

 All your RSA stuff, while maybe secure now, will not be secure in the near future, and since everything is being recorded, it's not really secure now.

----
-sli.do : theleaddev

----

 ## Navigating front-end architecture like a Neopian - 13:30 - Julia Nguyen

 ###### Wed Jun 12 13:27:18 BST 2019

-__So yeah!__  x29
+**So yeah!** x29

 She's talked a lot about her story... her privilege, etc... and more about what job's she's had, throwing around some jargon.

 She's noticed that slow loading pages cause "problems".
 Also, there's cache invalidation issues.

 There's similarities with engineering!

 Good performance and accessibility is good!